NikKowPHP/social-brain/chapters/chapter-7.md

 ---
 > ### **Shadow Alert: The Empathy Trap**
 >
 > The Empathy Loop is a tool for understanding, not for steering.
-A Shadow Conductor uses "empathy" as a tool for manipulation.
+The **Shadow Conductor**—the manipulative version of ourselves we must always guard against—uses "empathy" as a tool for control.
 They listen intently to discover a person's core needs and fears, not to connect with them, but to find the perfect lever to move them in a desired direction.
 >
 > **Check your intent.** Are you using the Playback to make the other person feel safe enough to explore their own thoughts, or are you using it to make them feel understood so they will lower their guard and agree with you?
 The first is conducting; the second is a subtle form of control.
 ---